 For students wishing to earn credit through the LGBT Studies Program as LGBT 386, you must have nine hours of prior course work in LGBT Studies including LGBT 200, LGBT 265 (also listed as ENGL 265), and one upper-division course that fulfills a requirement for the LGBT Certificate; and permission of the program in LGBT Studies.
 If you are seeking credit, you are strongly encouraged to contact Dr. Luke Jensen early in the process so that you can properly meet all the requirements in a time frame that works best for you.

-Some of the organizations where students have earned credit include:
+Some of the organizations where students have recently earned credit include:

 - Equality Maryland

 Additionally, we are in contact with and can assist you in securing an internship with many other community organizations serving LGBTQ populations.